lube8uy/sinatra-params-validator/README.md

 Try it out yourself and run this in the root directory `rackup example/app.rb`.

+__NOTE__ Every parameter that is used for that particular request needs to be mentioned in the params array.
+Every parameter that hasn't been mentioned will be delete and won't be available in the sinatra `params` variable when your sinatra code block is invoked.

 ## Validator class

 A class with several methods to validate and clean data from sinatra params holder.